Ghana national cricket team: 2000-2018

 A 2000 CricInfo article noted that cricket in Ghana was then confined to the south of the country, played only in the capital and the cities of Kumasi and Obuasi.
 It was also said to be particularly popular amongst the expatriate British and Indian populations, with the main club league featuring two Indian teams out of four total.
 Ghana played its first ICC tournament in March 2004, defeating Malawi in a play-off to finish third (of eight teams) in the Africa Affiliates Tournament.
 That tournament was part of the qualification process for the 2007 World Cup.
 The inaugural edition of the World Cricket League commenced in 2007, preceded by various regional qualifying tournaments.
 At the 2006 Africa Division Three qualifier, Ghana placed third behind Mozambique and Sierra Leone, again defeating Malawi in a third-place playoff.
 The playoff was noted for the performance of Ghanaian player Peter Ananya (a future national captain), who took 7/25 to bowl Malawi out for 41.

 Ghana won the 2008 Africa Division Three tournament by defeating Swaziland in the final, having earlier bowled Rwanda out for 23 in their semi-final.
 They were subsequently promoted to the 2008 Africa Division Two tournament, but could only place fifth from six teams.
 This was enough, however, for Ghana to maintain its place for the 2010 Division Two event.
 At that tournament, they placed second to Zambia, securing entry to the 2012 Global Division Eight tournament.
 The only African side at the eight-team tournament, played in Samoa, Ghana lost only two matches, both to Vanuatu, placing runner-up and qualifying for the 2013 Global Division Seven event.
 Three of the six sides there were African, the others being Nigeria and Botswana, the hosts.
 Ghana won only two matches, both against Germany, and were relegated back to the regional tournaments system.

 In international Twenty20 cricket, Ghana played its first tournaments in 2011, finishing runner-up to Nigeria in the 2011 Africa Division Two Twenty20 tournament and then fifth in 2011 Division One, both part of qualification for the 2012 World Twenty20.
 Earlier in the year, Ghana had hosted the Africa Division Three Twenty20, its first time hosting a senior ICC tournament.
 Ghana placed fourth at the 2012 Africa Division Two Twenty20, failing to qualify for the following year's Division One event.
 However, they went on to win the 2014 Division Two Twenty20, defeating Zambia on net run rate, and consequently progressing to the 2015 Africa Twenty20 Championship.
 There, Ghana defeated Tanzania, Botswana, and Uganda (for the first time), finishing fourth behind Uganda on net run rate.
-Against Uganda, Ghana had made only 74/9 from its 20 overs, but managed to bowl Uganda (a previous winner of the tournament) out for 69.
+Against Uganda (a previous winner of the tournament), Ghana had made only 74/9 from its 20 overs, but managed to bowl Uganda out for 69.

 In August 2018, they were included in the 2018 Africa T20 Cup tournament.
 However, Ghana declined Cricket South Africa's invite to compete in the tournament, and were replaced by Uganda.